• Skip to primary navigation

 Tip No. 2 – Dry out leather boots between wears

 Due to all the sweat inside, your boots get wet every day.
-It is essential, therefore, to dry boots and shoes overnight.
+It is essential, therefore, to dry your boot overnight.
 This is why it’s generally recommended to own more than one pair of boots: giving them a day to rest between wears helps to improve their longevity.
 Even if you haven’t gotten them wet, using cedar shoe trees helps to handle the humidity that has developed inside the boots from a day of wear.
 Have they actually gotten wet?
 Read our guide to drying out work boots.

 Tip No.3 – Clean your feet